Cloud Nine Scarf, Free Crochet Pattern + Video

 Row 1: In the 4th ch from the hook, work 2 dc. *Skip two ch then work a sc in the next ch. skip 2 ch and in the next ch, work 4 dc.
 There will be 3 ch left on the row.
 Skip the next two ch, and in the very last ch, work a sc.

 Row 2: Ch 3 and turn.
 Work 2 dc in the sc from the previous row. *Work a sc in the center space of the fan from the previous row (area in between the posts right in the center).
 Work 4 dc in the sc in between the next two fans.
-Work a sc in the turning chain space to finish the row.
+Sc in the turning chain space to finish the row.

 Finishing: